grantwill74/notes-on-algorithm-design/slides/module_2/module_2.md

 - We could have made a logic error in the proof.
 - We could have made a typo in the code
 - Some aspect of C semantics may be different than we expect.
+- I had bugs in both my proof and code making these slides.

 ---